GuyRayOv/Spotify/README.md

 ## ⚙️ Notebook Workflow

 Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (`N-1.pkl`).
-Each stage can also be run independently
+Each stage can also be run independently.
+The first notbook downloads the dataset from Kaggles webseite.

 A centralized configuration file —  `{REPOSITORY_PATH}/src/config.json` — defines all global parameters, including:
 - File paths